albertusortiz/pos_django_2021/README.md

-# Punto de Venta con Django
+# Point of Sale with Django

-## Curso para este proyecto:
+## Course guied for this project:
 https://www.youtube.com/playlist?list=PLxm9hnvxnn-j5ZDOgQS63UIBxQytPdCG7

+# Project Description

+POS Django 2021 is a project for small commerce free.